Airdrop Alpha

 A tokenized trading card game.
 Sign in with X or wallet, fund the in-app wallet with USDm, then go to the MegaETH section in the app and connect to your Terminal profile (this step is what credits the points; skipping it leaves your activity orphaned).
 Buy booster packs priced from $50 up to $1,250, open them, and either keep the cards or instant-sell back to the protocol.
 Expected loss per pack is roughly 20% on average, per third-party reports, before any price changes on cards held.

-Like Hit.One, this is points fuel rather than collecting.
+Like Hit.One, this is points fuel in collector's clothing.
 One mid-sized pack registers the activity.
 Opening packs in series hoping for a card hit is a slot machine with cosmetic upside.

 Open Monster